-We maintained our long-term partnership with We maintained our long-term partnership with 3Degrees, a leading climate consultant.
+OUR GOAL PROGRESS Expand our organizational focus and broader responsibility for sustainability initiatives We maintained our long-term partnership with 3Degrees, a leading climate consultant.
 They helped us to calculate our 2020 and 2021 carbon footprint across Scope 1, 2 and 3 emissions and publicly report our CO2e emission and water usage data to the CDP.
 2022 will be the second year we have publicly disclosed SASB aligned sustainability metrics in our annual sustainability report.
 This year's report will also include our first public disclosure of our CO2e footprint across Scope 1, 2, and 3.
 In 2021, we appointed a Sustainability Lead reporting to the Founder and President to manage our sustainability efforts.
 In 2022, we established the Sustainability Leadership Team, a cross-functional group charged with identifying and implementing sustainability opportunities within the company.
-Freshpet's latest manufacturing facility in Ennis, TX was designed from the ground up to be our most efficient yet.
+Install new infrastructure that can help ensure the sustainability of the Company Freshpet's latest manufacturing facility in Ennis, TX was designed from the ground up to be our most efficient yet.
 It has been built with environmentally friendly construction techniques including low carbon footprint concrete, recycled steel, and on-site soil preparation.
 It will incorporate our latest engineering, including on-site solar power with a battery storage system and a wastewater treatment facility.
 Low water use and pollinator friendly landscaping is also part of the site plan.
 2021 was the first full year for the on-site wastewater treatment and rainwater capture facilities in our Bethlehem, PA Kitchens, helping to conserve one of our most important natural resources.
 Freshpet significantly expanded the Company's inhouse R&D laboratories helping to support the creation of even more nutritious recipes and ensure future product quality and safety.
 A new pilot production line was installed that allows the testing of new recipes without having to start/stop the main production lines.
 This reduces downtime and material waste.
 Installed equipment to increase our use of ingredients supplied in large "supersacks" instead of small individual cases.
 This helped significantly reduce the total amount of packaging used in some of our dry ingredients.